tangxinfa/envoy-socket.io-example/README.md

     envoy --config-path ./envoy.json

-Open <http://localhost:9001> with browser, if socket.io connected to server a welcome message will received, input something the server will echo back.
+Open <http://localhost:9001> with browser, if socket.io connected to server a welcome message will arrive, you can send something, the server will echo back.